Key Takeaways (2026)

 Permanent lights are installed by a professional crew.
 Everything is flush, hidden, and clean.
 90 degree cuts at every corner.
 Color matched channels.
 Wiring hidden in the garage.
 Most reputable installers include a 5 year warranty on parts and labor so if anything happens, you have someone to call.

-Govee lights claim to be permanent but most do not last over 5 years.
-The main reason is they do not come in channels.
-Without channels, the lights are exposed to weather, UV, and physical damage.
+Govee lights are marketed as "permanent" but most do not last over 3 to 5 years in Ohio weather.
+The reason is they do not come in protective channels.
+Without channels, the LEDs and wires are exposed to weather, UV, freeze/thaw cycles, and physical damage (branches, wind, ice).
 Wind, rain, snow, and sun beat on them every day.
-People can buy channels separately but that adds cost and most do not bother.
+You can buy channels separately but that adds cost and most homeowners do not bother.

 Permanent lights are rated for 50,000+ hours.
 That is over 17 years at 8 hours per day.
 The aluminum channels protect the LEDs from everything.
-Heat, water, wind, UV.
-They are built to last 15 to 20 years and they do.
+Heat, water, wind, UV, and ice.
+They are built for Ohio winters and they hold up through them.
+Every install we have done since 2019 is still running.

 How They Look During the Day